A skyline marked by skyscrapers

 Toronto hosts a very diverse contemporary architecture, beginning with the expansion of the Royal Ontario Museum by Daniel Libeskind, the Ford York Library of KPMB Architects or the University of Toronto’s Jackman Law Building developed by B + H Architects, just to name a few of the most well-known public buildings.
 These are followed by a long list of private homes with equally formidable architecture devised and built by architectural firms such as Dubbeldam Architecture + Design, tongtong, rzlbd or Williamson Chong Architects.

-Choose from one of our Toronto tours designed for design, urban planning and architecture, or ask one of our architects to prepare a tailor-made itinerary for your visit to Toronto.
-All our guides are professional architects.
+Choose from one of our Toronto tours designed for design, urban planning and architecture, or ask one of our architects to prepare a tailor made itinerary.
+From Artchitectours we can organize your private tour to Toronto, study trip or incentive trip as well.